awesome-pro/neon-website/content/docs/guides/metrics-api.md

 Using the [Get account consumption metrics API](https://api-docs.neon.tech/reference/getconsumptionhistoryperaccount), you can find total usage across all projects in your organization.
 This provides a comprehensive view of consumption metrics accumulated for the billing period.

-Here is the URL in the Neon API where you can get account-level metrics:
+Here is the URL in the Unique API where you can get account-level metrics:

 ```bash
 https://console.neon.tech/api/v2/consumption_history/account